anabramos/k9sisters-project/README.md

 ### Comment to myself: add mockup images

 ## User Experience (UX)
 The user experience for the website is build with 3 personas in mind.
-Each persona presents a different user story and has goals when accessing the website.
+Each persona presents a different user story and different goals when accessing the website.

 ### Personas
 - Persona 1: Frequent costumer
 - Persona 2: Sporadic costumer
 - Persona 3: Potential costumer (first time visitor)

+### User stories

+A Frequent consumer:
+    - I already know the brand and make use of their services on a regular basis.
+    - I trust and vouch that their service is of quality.
+    - I want to be able to be directed to the booking form quickly.
+    - I want to receive tips and updates related to their blog and potential holiday discounts.

+A Sporadic consumer:
+    - I already know the brand and make use of their services sporadically.
+    - I trsut their service is pf quality.
+    - I want to be able to check the prices of the services easily as I may have forgotten it since my last booking.
+    - While in the website, I might be interested in reading their latest article piece with tips on how to care for my pup.

+A Potential consumer:
+    - I am a first time visitor to the website.
+I do not know the brand and have never used their services.
+    - I do not trsu the brand (yet) abd would like to be convinced they are trustworthy.
+    - I want to have a clear overview of the services provided.
+    - I want to be able to meet the people who will take care of my dog before making a decison.
+    - I want to have a financial incentive to commiting with my first booking.